Updated December 2022

-The Alberta Energy Regulator, or AER, provides for the safe, efficient, orderly, and environmentally responsible development of energy resources.
+The AER provides for the safe, efficient, orderly, and environmentally responsible development of energy resources.
 This includes allocating and conserving water resources, managing public lands, and protecting the environment while securing their economic benefits for all Albertans.

 What does the AER do?

 To ensure that this activity is safe, environmentally responsible, and closely managed, the Government of Alberta has granted the AER authority to

 - review and make decisions on proposed energy developments,